Nearly 130 Million Africans Pay Bribes for Public Services

 More than one in four people across 35 African countries paid bribes in the past year to access public resources, according to a new report from Transparency International published Thursday.

-report says, seeking to explain which officials in the countries they surveyed are the most corrupt, if citizens had trust in their government to fix corruption and what they think about the future of their countries in regard to rooting out corruption.Corruption continues to hinder growth in African countries, Thursday’s
+report says.
+The investigation seeks to explain which officials in the surveyed countries are the most corrupt, if citizens had trust in their government to fix corruption, and what these citizens believe will happen with anti-corruption efforts in the future.Corruption continues to hinder growth in African countries, Thursday’s

 “Africans believe they can make a difference,” Paul Banoba, Regional Advisor to East Africa, said.
 “Governments must allow them the space to do so.”